-- 1. Current Circumstances: Use the family's current medical bills, accumulated over the last twelve months, as anticipated medical expenses. - 2.
-Estimated Circumstances: Estimate the cost of medical bills based on current or anticipated medical bills that will be on-going expenses.
+1. Current Circumstances: Use the family's current medical bills, accumulated over the last twelve months, as anticipated medical expenses.

+2. Estimated Circumstances: Estimate the cost of medical bills based on current or anticipated medical bills that will be on-going expenses.

-Examples of allowable medical expenses include:
+Examples of allowable health and medical care expenses include: